-Payment Screening Process: Best Practices for E-commerce Businesses
+Payment Screening Process Best Practices for E-commerce Businesses

 Best Practices for Payment Screening Process in E-commerce

-1. Implementing Fraud Detection Tools
+Implementing Fraud Detection Tools

 E-commerce enterprises can utilize a variety of fraud detection tools on the market, including:

-AVS is a fraud detection tool that verifies the billing address of the payment card.
+- Address Verification System (AVS): AVS is a fraud-detection tool that verifies the billing address of a payment card.
 The transaction is flagged as suspicious if the customer’s billing address is different from the address on file with the bank.

-CVV is a three or four-digit code printed on the back of the payment card.
+- Card Verification Value (CVV): CVV is a three or four-digit code printed on the back of the payment card.
 It is used to ensure that the customer has the correct card.
-If the CVV entered by the customer is inconsistent with the code on file with the bank, the transaction is flagged as suspicious.
+If the customer-entered CVV does not match the code on file with the bank, the transaction is flagged as suspicious.

-2. Staying Updated with Industry Standards
+Staying Updated with Industry Standards

 E-commerce enterprises should always stay up to date on the newest industry payment screening process.
 This involves adhering to rules like the Payment Card Industry Data Security Standard (PCI DSS).
 This includes complying with regulations such as the Payment Card Industry Data Security Standard (PCI DSS).

-3. Well-Designed Process
+Well-Designed Process

-4. Setting Up Manual Reviews
+Setting Up Manual Reviews

 Manual reviews can be used as an additional layer of protection against fraud.
 When a transaction is flagged as suspicious, it can be manually reviewed by a member of the payment screening process team to determine whether it is legitimate or fraudulent.